AdobeDocs/experience-manager-cloud-manager.en/help/requirements/source-code-repository.md

 ---
 title: Source Code Repository
-seo-title: Source Code Repository for Adobe AEM Cloud Manager
-description: Follow this page to learn about the git repository that is provisioned for each program you have in Cloud Manager.
+description: Learn about the git repository that is provisioned for each program you have in Cloud Manager.
-seo-description: Follow this page to learn about the git repository that is provisioned for each program you have in Adobe AEM Cloud Manager.
-uuid: 2c42775f-8703-43f7-bad2-7dc086ea9dd7
-contentOwner: jsyal
-products: SG_EXPERIENCEMANAGER/CLOUDMANAGER
-topic-tags: requirements
-discoiquuid: f90f0f4c-c1ff-47f6-8d97-ff5018561bf2
-feature: Provisioning
 exl-id: af551e33-3623-4fcd-8d25-4362d8871411
 ---

 # Source Code Repository {#source-code-repository}

+Learn about the git repository that is provisioned for each program you have in Cloud Manager.

 ## Cloud Manager Repository {#cloud-manager-repository}

-Your [!UICONTROL AEM Managed Services] subscription will include a source code repository provisioned and managed by Adobe.
-Each customer's program is assigned a single and unique **Git Repository**, where your associated code will be stored and secured.
+Your [!UICONTROL AEM Managed Services] subscription includes a source code repository provisioned and managed by Adobe.
+Each program is assigned a single and unique git repository, where your associated code will be stored and secured.

-As a best practice, you should always use the Cloud Manager's Git Repository, which comes empty without any branches configured or sample projects.
-To use the Cloud Manager's Git Repository, you will be provided with a **private access token** that will enable you to use any Git-compatible client to create branches, store and retrieve your code, list the commit history, etc.
+As a best practice, you should always use the Cloud Manager's git repository, which comes empty without any branches configured or sample projects.
+To use the Cloud Manager's git repository, you will be provided with a private access token that will enable you to use any git client to create branches, store and retrieve your code, list the commit history, etc.

-For more information on how to setup branches in Git, see [Configuring your Release Branches](configure-your-release-branches.md).
+For more information on how to setup branches in git, see [Configuring Release Branches.](/help/getting-started/configuring-release-branches.md)

-For more information on how to use the Cloud Manager's **Git Repository** with the CI/CD Pipeline, Please refer to the documents [Configure Production Pipelines](configuring-production-pipelines.md) and [Configuring Non-Production Pipelines](configuring-non-production-pipelines.md) to learn more.
+For more information on how to use the Cloud Manager's git repository with the CI/CD pipeline, please refer to the documents [Configure Production Pipelines](/help/using/configuring-production-pipelines.md) and [Configuring Non-Production Pipelines](/help/using/configuring-non-production-pipelines.md) to learn more.

-## On-premise Repository {#on-premise-repository}
+## On-Premise Repository {#on-premise-repository}

-In some cases, you will have an existing Git Repository and want to keep using it.
-In these cases, you can use Git's supported feature for multiple remote repositories.
-Day to day development would continue to happen in your Git Repository.
-When a release branch is ready for a deployment to production, you will push your latest code to the Cloud Manager's Git repository and trigger the Cloud Manager CI/CD pipeline.
+You may have an existing git repository and want to keep using it in which case you can use git's feature for multiple remote repositories.
+Day-to-day development would continue to happen in your git repository.
+When a release branch is ready for a deployment to production, you can push your latest code to the Cloud Manager's git repository and trigger the Cloud Manager CI/CD pipeline.

->[!NOTE]
->
->To view the common Git commands, see the [Git Cheat Sheet](https://education.github.com/git-cheat-sheet-education.pdf).
+To view common git commands, see the [Git Cheat Sheet](https://education.github.com/git-cheat-sheet-education.pdf) on the GitHub website.